juguonik/juguonik/README.md

 # :wave: Hello, I'm Juliana Guonik

-🎓 I'm graduated in Management and International Trade (Unicamp).

-🌱 I'm currently graduating in IT (Univesp) and recently graduated in a Web Full Stack nanodegree program (#XP41 - Gama Experience).
+🎓 I'm graduated in Management and International Trade (Unicamp) and in IT (Univesp).
+I also graduated in a Web Full Stack nanodegree program (#XP41 - Gama Experience).

 :computer: Junior Software developer at IBM